 - Water pipelines from the facility to the convergence of the Shubenacadie and Stewiacke Rivers for the cavern development process

 The project has received all environmental and major regulatory approvals to proceed with development.
 Construction at the site, which included clearing, facility pads and roads, started in 2008.
-Drilling has been completed on the three natural gas storage salt caverns and brining is expected to begin later in 2017 or early in 2018.
+Drilling has been completed on the three natural gas storage salt caverns and brining is expected to begin in 2018.